mfcollins3/mfcollins3.github.com/_posts/2015-05-30-asynchronous-messaging-architectures.md

 architectures are the result of reading something in a book or seeing something in a video and believing that it's the answer to the world's problems.
-In this post, I'll share my opinion, and my desired architecture for my own softare.
+In this post, I'll share my opinion, and my desired architecture for my own software.

 <!--more-->